Ubuntu Server Tutorials

 Hostname check

-You should check that your server has a valid fqdn hostname (complete with the domain part):
+that your server has a valid fqdn hostname (complete with the domain part):

 hostname --fqd